sphinx-doc/sphinx/doc/config.rst

   It can be used to query and change the tags (see :ref:`tags`).
 Use ``tags.has('tag')`` to query, ``tags.add('tag')`` and ``tags.remove('tag')`` to change.
+  Note that the current builder tag is not available in ``conf.py``, as it is created *after* the builder is initialized.

 General configuration